dharmab/skyeye/README.md

 Unlike previous GCI bots, SkyEye uses Speech-To-Text and Text-To-Speech technology which runs locally on the same server as SkyEye.
 No cloud APIs are required.

 SkyEye is under active development.
 A few types of radio calls, such as `BOGEY DOPE`, `RADIO CHECK`, `ALPHA CHECK` and `SPIKED`, are functional running against live multiplayer servers.
-Howevever, there's still plenty to do before this is ready for widespread user.
+Howevever, there's still plenty to do before this is ready for widespread use.
 To see what I'm working on, check out the [branch network](https://github.com/dharmab/skyeye/network)!

 ## Goals